johanna-winter/capstone-project/README.md

 ### Guest

-- Accesses the event via a shared link
+- Accesses the event via a shared link and/or QR code
 - Uploads photos and optional messages
 - No account or login required